ronbonica/ronbonica.github.io/_posts/2025-10-07-citizen-soldier.md

   - Felix A. Bonica
 ---

-Felix A. Bonica was born to immigrant parents in Waltham, Massachusetts.
+Felix A. Bonica was born to Stefano and Maria Bonica in 1922.
 In 1943, he joined a militant antifascist organization.
 He was inducted into that organization just after his 21st birthday.

 <p align="center">